menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bishop is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bishop is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bishop who work in management occupations (20.08%), office and administrative support (11.74%), and teaching (11.74%).

-Bishop is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bishop doesn't have a public transportation system that people use for their commute.

 The citizens of Bishop are among the most well-educated in the nation: 44.79% of adults in Bishop have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.